sander-wood/gamma_sampling/README.md

 How to use
 ----------
-As you probably know, sampling means randomly picking the next token according to its conditional probability distribution.
+As you probably know, sampling means randomly picking a token from a given probability distribution.
 In other words, given the same probability distribution, you may get a different result each time.
 If you want to get rid of this uncertainty, you can set `seed` to a fixed value.

 By default, all the functions in `samplings` return the index of the next token.
 However, you can ask them to return the modified probability distribution by set